m13253/riscade/doc/instructions.md

 ## Instruction format

-Each instruction is 8-bit long, the LSB is always condition execution bit.
+Each instruction is 8-bit long, the MSB is always condition execution bit.
 The instruction will only be executed if it is the same as the LSB of register `fl`.

 ## Instructions